codehaiku/so-page-builder-animate/README.md

 ##Installation##

+Go to https://wordpress.org/plugins/so-page-builder-animate/ to grab the latest version of this plugin

 ###Notice:###

 This plugin is an add-on to "Page Builder by SiteOrigin".
 This plugin will not work if you dont have the said page builder installed and activated on your WordPress